wp-plugins/events-manager/readme.txt

 * fixed duplicate event meta on duplication of event
 * increased pricing to 6 decimal precision,
 * added get_price_with_taxes function to EM_Ticket_Booking
-* fixed multisite issues when creating events with conflicting post IDs on other sites [t:1037 s:r]
+* fixed multisite issues when creating events with conflicting post IDs on other sites
 * fixed MS Global Mode permalink issues with cross-site locations and optimized cross-site event permalink creation
 * fixed preview mode duplicating tickets whilst in draft status
 * added event and ticket cut-off date support to recurring events